-After hours spent riding the dunes in Wadi Rum, the sun started to slowly slide behind the horizon and we rushed to the viewpoint to catch a glimpse of sunset in the desert.
+After hours spent riding the dunes in Wadi Rum, the sun started to slowly slide behind the horizon and we rushed to the viewpoint to catch a glimpse of in the desert.

 At first, there were the Japanese tourists.
 They didn’t disappoint.
 In a full-length skirt and the most fashionable appearance, they were repeating air jumps while throwing scarves in the air and smiling for the camera.
-Slowly more people, camels and cars arrived to find a quiet spot to wait for the sunset.
+Slowly more people,

 Half frozen from the cold wind, with sand in my teeth and hair, it was time to seize the moment and finally get the pictures we were waiting for.